Botswana Country Commercial Guide

 Last published date:

-The Botswana Trade and Investment Centre (BITC) provides a platform for local manufacturers to expand their market share both regionally and internationally.
-They continually invite local businesses to regional and international trade shows, organize trade missions and are also the organizers and custodians of the Global Expo Botswana.
-This is a B2B multisectoral expo that attracts international players.
+The Botswana Trade and Investment Centre (BITC) plays a key role in promoting local manufacturers and expanding their market reach regionally and internationally.
+BITC organizes trade missions, invites businesses to regional and international trade shows, and hosts the Global Expo Botswana, a premier B2B multisectoral event that attracts international participants.

 • Botswana Consumer Fair